abidueiro/docker-wordpress-alpine/README.md

 # Wordpress on less than 200MB Docker's image

     REPOSITORY          VIRTUAL SIZE
-    vibioh/wordpress    47.04 MB
+    vibioh/wordpress    47.06 MB
-    vibioh/nginx        17.08 MB
+    vibioh/nginx        17.09 MB
     vibioh/mysql        130.2 MB

 ## Forewords

-All images used in this guide are based on the latest [alpine image](https://registry.hub.docker.com/_/alpine/).
-A very light (the lightest ?)
-Linux distributions, shipped with nothing, perfect for making one role image.
+All images used in this guide are based on the latest [Alpine image](https://registry.hub.docker.com/_/alpine/).
+A very light Linux distributions, shipped with nothing, perfect for making one role image.

 ## Mysql Docker